captn3m0/captn3m0.github.com/pages/homeserver-config.md

 ## Mar 2020

 Added a 8TBx2 RAID setup.
 The disks are identical [8TB Amazon SE Seagate Expansions](https://www.amazon.co.uk/d/B07DQBFQ2D/), which I got for cheap, and the RAID enclosure is a pre-used ORICO.
 First time I'm running a hardware RAID setup, lets see how it goes.
-Moved the second UPS to my PC setup.
+Moved the second UPS to my PC setup and got a sound bar for audio.

 ## Apr 2020